The Irish Augustinians

 Welcomes you to their online home

-The Augustinian Order is comprised of both lay and religious, male and female, but our common bond is community, and a relationship with Jesus Christ.
-Here in Ireland the Augustinians can be found in many different cities and towns, in schools and parishes, as either lay or religious.
-However, the Irish Augustinians have frequently ventured overseas on the missions, to such places as Ecuador, Kenya and Nigeria.
-While tending to the pastoral needs of the people, our friars have also taken the need for building community literally.
-As they have helped to build the physical infrastructure that often communities so desperately need.
-Such projects have included the building of churches, schools and hospitals.
-So in essence to be an Augustinian is to live a spiritual life in action.
-Furthermore, our commitment to safeguarding, and compliance with current legislation, is a necessary requirement that features explicitly on our site.
+The Augustinian Order comprises both lay and religious, male and female, but our common bond is community and a relationship with Jesus Christ.
+Here in Ireland, the Augustinians can be found in many different cities and towns, in schools and parishes, as either lay or religious.
+However, the Irish Augustinians have frequently ventured overseas on the missions to such places as Ecuador, Kenya and Nigeria.
+While tending to the people's pastoral needs, our friars have also taken the need for building community literally, building the physical infrastructure that communities so desperately need.
+Such projects have included the construction of churches, schools and hospitals.
+In essence, to be an Augustinian is to live a spiritual life in action.
+Furthermore, our commitment to safeguarding, and compliance with current legislation, is a requirement that features prominently on our site.

-We invite you to explore our website but in particular the history of the Irish Augustinians.
-As it’s a history that has its foundations rooted in the writings and teachings of Saint Augustine of Hippo (354-430).
+We invite you to explore our website and the history of the Irish Augustinians as it's a history that has its foundations rooted in the rule, writings and teachings of Saint Augustine of Hippo (354-430).
 These firm foundations, ancient though they are, have freed us to build communities that look to the future, with the values of unity, truth and love as their guiding principles.
-So Saint Augustine’s life is as relevant today as it was over 100 or 1000 years ago because he too searched for meaning in his life.
-However, there is no denying that life has changed since St. Augustine’s time, we have advanced in technology, knowledge and science, but that same search that St. Augustine set out on is still with us today.
+So Saint Augustine's life is as relevant today as it was over 100 or 1000 years ago because he was someone who searched for meaning in his life.
+However, there is no denying that life has changed since St. Augustine's time, we have advanced in technology, knowledge and science, but that same search that St. Augustine set out on is still with us today.
 As St. Augustine said,

 ‘You have made us for yourself, O Lord, and our heart is restless until it rests in you.’